clojure-grimoire/grimoire/resources/1.6.0/clojure.core/resultset-seq/docstring.md

-Creates and returns a lazy sequence of structmaps corresponding tothe rows in the java.sql.ResultSet rs
+Creates and returns a lazy sequence of structmaps corresponding to the rows in the java.sql.ResultSet rs